 You must withhold federal income tax, state income tax (where applicable), and FICA taxes for your employees.
-Federal and state income tax vary by person, and you will use each employee’s tax withholdings to help you calculate them.
+Federal and state taxes vary by person, and you will use each employee’s tax withholdings to help you calculate them.
 FICA for employees is also 6.2% for Social Security and 1.45% for Medicare.

-Distribute payments and pay stubs
+Step 4: Distribute payments and pay stubs

 This final step is probably the most important to your employees.
 They will be looking for their payment come payday, so it is essential to plan in advance how you will be getting that net pay to them.

 If your employees are paid by direct deposit, make sure to initiate the transfer of funds at least four business days in advance of their paychecks so that they arrive on time.
 This is how long it takes bank-to-bank payments done via ACH to arrive.

 If you are paying your employees by physical check, make sure you already have your business checks ready to go and you have a way to sign them.
 Handwrite or print out the checks when you are ready and then get them in the mail early or hand-deliver them on payday.

 The final piece of the puzzle on payday is to deliver pay stubs to your employees.
 Some states have specific laws about pay stubs, so it is a good idea to check what your business must follow.

 In many areas, you must include certain info on paystubs (like remaining time off balances), and you must also deliver them at the same time as paychecks, so you cannot delay getting these to employees.

 Need help with payroll?
 Get started with Homebase Payroll today to learn more about how easy running payroll can be each pay period.